bcgov/fasstr/README.md

 for example) by listing them in the `excluded_years` argument (e.g. `excluded_years = c(1990, 1992:1994)`).
 Alternatively, some
-functions have an argument called `complete_years` that summarizes data from just those years which have a complete flow record.
+functions have an argument called `complete_years` that summarizes data from just those years which have complete flow records.
 Some functions will also allow you to select the months of a year to analyze, using the `months` argument, as opposed to all months (if you want just summer low-flows, for example).
 Leaving these arguments blank will result in